The Exterminating Angel

 Fires on the Plain – Numerous repetitions; surrealism with a social purpose; disembodied hand

-Simón of the Desert – Illustration of detachment and its effects
+Simón of the Desert – Illustration of detachment and its effects; abrupt and ironic twist at the end

 The Day He Arrives – Repetition reveals the underlying reality of a situation